josepbau/Lone-Star-Lords-Motor-Club/content/criteria/index.md

 ## Related Categories

-Members must attend mandatory benefit that we throw in the San Antonio area and local [[community/index|Community]].
+List the main criteria for becoming a member.
+One criteria for members must be to attend mandatory benefit that we throw in the San Antonio area and local [[community/index|Community]].